physycom/json_to_html/README.md

 Brought to you with :heart: by:

-&copy; _Complex Systems Laboratory - Physics and Astronomy Department - University of Bologna_
+&copy; _Physics of Complex Systems Laboratory - Physics and Astronomy Department - University of Bologna_